 Just like the squirrels I watch as I jog near my rural Missouri home each morning, every fall I get the urge to store away provisions for the coming winter.
 It’s a feeling I’ve experienced as far back as I can recall, and I tend to believe it’s the caveman deep inside me that pushes me to squirrel away food.

 I’m not alone in my paleo tendencies.
-Over the centuries peasants and kings alike have made plans for coming lack.
+Over the centuries peasants and kings alike have made plans for the coming lack.
 Native Americans harvested bison and other meat and then dried the edible goods over a smoldering fire to preserve it for later use.
-Colonists brought with them to America the practices of storing domestic grown vegetables and fruits in root cellars or covered in beds of straw or lime.
+Colonists brought with them to America the practices of storing domestically grown vegetables and fruits in root cellars or covered in beds of straw or lime.

 For the homesteader, or any rural resident, having supplies on hand is the way to survive when you live more than five miles from the nearest Walmart.
-We’re not just talking food items either, although that’ll be the focus of this article.
-Rural residents are wise to also maintain stores of nails and other hardware, oil and garage supplies, basic home repair goods, first-aid stuff, and even money.
+We’re not just talking about food items either, although that’ll be the focus of this article.
+Rural residents are wise to also maintain stores of nails and other hardware, oil, and garage supplies, basic home repair goods, first-aid stuff, and even money.

 Making provision is a year-round lifestyle.
 My family utilizes a large chest-type freezer, a root cellar, a walk-thru pantry, and additional storage in a “clean room” in my workshop.
 In the summer we grow a garden and freeze or can surplus vegetables.
 We have a small orchard in our front yard that produces apples and peaches, which can be sliced and either frozen or dehydrated and bagged.
-Our hive of honey bees work all summer to pollinate our plants and store up enough honey to sweeten our baked goods and desserts for the following year.
+Our hive of honey bees works all summer to pollinate our plants and store up enough honey to sweeten our baked goods and desserts for the following year.

 But putting up provisions isn’t just about saving what you grow.
 We like to fish and we clean and freeze part of our catch each year for enjoying at times when the bite isn’t on.
 I’ve hunted all my life, and am adamant that no animal I harvest goes to waste.
 I prefer the lean meat of wild animals to the force-fed, fat-laced domestic meats found at the grocery store.
 We also pick, bag, and freeze berries like blackberries, blueberries, and strawberries for use in pies and other goodies throughout the year.
 We gather and crack walnuts, hickory nuts, and pecans to be baked into breads and cookies, or used as toppings for ice cream or salads.